TheSoftDiamond/gumroad-discord-verify/README.md

-# gumroad-discord-verify
+# Discord-Js-Template

-A simple discord bot that I created that will allow users to verify a license key for a given product id.
-Once this is done the user will be a given a role.
-This bot only works in the server ID that it is binded to within the .envfile.
+A Template for future bots that I write, most code will be similar to this starting out.

 ### Prerequisites